-Instead of leaping between rooftops, PCs may instead attempt to use the clotheslines between some of the buildings to move hand-over-hand across longer distances.
-This requires a successful DC 13 Climb check for two consecutive rounds, which can slow their progress and expose them to attack from Marlowe.
+Instead of leaping between rooftops, characters may instead attempt to use the clotheslines between some of the buildings to move hand-overhand across longer distances.
+This requires a successful Open Doors check for two consecutive rounds, which can slow their progress and expose them to attack from Marlowe.

-Particularly reckless PCs might grab hold of one of the clotheslines, cut it free and swing across the span.
-This is a bad idea, as the cords are long enough that such a swing results in them immediately falling to the cobblestone streets, suffering 2d6 points of damage.
+Particularly reckless characters might grab hold of one of the clotheslines, cut it free and swing across the span.
+This is a bad idea, as the cords are long enough that such a swing results in them immediately falling to the cobblestone streets.